rikosintie/Ubuntu4NetworkEngineers/docs/Join-Ubuntu-24.04-desktop-to-AD.md

 access_provider = ad
 ```

-Note:
+!!!
+Note "Set the correct file permissions"

     Something very important to remember is that this file must have permissions 0600 and ownership root:root, or else SSSD won’t start!

 Some key things from this config file:

 - cache_credentials: This allows logins when the AD server is unreachable
 - fallback_homedir: The home directory.
-By default, /home/<user>@<domain>.
-For example, the AD user john will have a home directory of /home/john@pu.pri.
+By default, `/home/<user>@<domain>`.
+For example, the AD user john will have a home directory of `/home/john@pu.pri`.
 - use_fully_qualified_names: Users will be of the form user@domain, not just user.
 This should only be changed if you are certain no other domains will ever join the AD forest, via one of the several possible trust relationships.

 ## Display the PAM configuration file